Coronavirus vaccination - FAQs for employers

 What about pregnant employees?

 As of 16 April, the advice for pregnant women has changed and vaccination is now recommended, albeit with a specific vaccination such as Pfizer or Moderna.
 This is a significant change from the previous advice which was that routine vaccination should not be offered to pregnant women.

 Despite the change in official guidance, some women may be hesitant about accepting vaccination given the change in official advice is based on data from 90,000 cases in the US.

 So employers should consider if they want to make exceptions for employees who fall within this category.

 What is the position on employees who refuse vaccination because of their religion or belief?

-Vegans may disagree with vaccinations on the basis that they will inevitably have been tested on animals.
+Some ethical vegans may disagree with vaccinations on the basis that they will inevitably have been tested on animals.
 Ethical veganism has previously been found by an ET to amount to a belief, capable of being protected under the EqA.
-Some ethical vegans may therefore refuse vaccination, although not all animal rights organisations are against vaccination in principle.
-(For example, the US-based organisation People for the Ethical Treatment of Animals states that refusing medicine tested on animals will not spare any animals the same fate in the future and encourages campaigning for a change in the law rather than failing to follow health advice.)

 Employers should be careful not to judge or stereotype employees.
 Just because an employee is part of a religious group or an ethical vegan does not automatically mean they will refuse to be vaccinated, so this should not be assumed.
 Equally, employers should not assume that the reason for someone’s refusal is what the employer perceives their religion to be.